JmKopecky/TitansTrials/devnotes.md

 # Mob Scaling
 * Armor seems easy.
 Try interfering with the mobSpawnEvent and seeing how the rates for armor are done already.
+* Creeper explosions? make them detonate faster and make a larger crater (and deal more damage)

 # Commands
 * Before building dungeons, we need commands to set a player's difficulty manually